Editor’s note: This is Part 5 of the Small Business Life Cycle series. If you’d like to start from the beginning, check out the Aspirational stage.

 The Way Ahead

-The catalytic moment that moves people from Stage 4 to lower stages of business is a new brand or business dynamic.
-I mentioned some of them earlier: the bright-and-shiny-object syndrome, dramatically changing your market, or losing a key member of the team.
+The catalytic moment that moves you from Stage 4 to lower stages of business occurs when you introduce a new brand or business dynamic.
+I mentioned some of them earlier: getting seduced by Bright Shiny Object Syndrome, dramatically changing your market, or losing a key member of the team.

 People in Stage 3 often see this process as circular, but it’s actually more like a corkscrew.
-Stage 4 is one in which it’s easy to experiment in and move into Stage 1 and then back out as you try different things.
-What largely happens in that stage is the business and its founders or executives within the business are lured by the bright and shiny object into doing something and then get into that space where they’re no longer the powerful creatures they are in their own domain, so they retreat backwards.
+When you’re in Stage 4, it’s easy to experiment and move into Stage 1 and then back out as you try different things.
+What largely happens in that stage is that the business and its founders or executives are lured by the bright and shiny object into doing something and then get into that space where they’re no longer the powerful creatures they are in their own domain, so they retreat.

-I wanted to mention again this is a lifecycle because you can vacillate between a couple stages for a while before you escape out of them.
-It’s easier to see in Stage 3 and 4 than it is in Stage 1 because normally when you have that home run, it’s clear you’ve moved from entry stage to growth stage.
+I wanted to mention again that this is a life cycle because you can vacillate between a couple of stages for a while before you move on from them.
+It’s easier to see in Stages 3 and 4 than it is in Stage 1 because normally when you have that home run, it’s clear that you’ve moved from the Entry stage to the Growth stage.

-One of the reasons I wanted to talk about this is so you have a better idea of what happens in these businesses, so you can make better strategic choices about how to work your way through business.
-You know if you’re in Stage 1 it’s going to be awkward, you’re not going to know everything that you need to do, and you know how to keep moving forward in the face of uncertainty and perhaps unfavorable market conditions.
+One of the reasons I wanted to talk about this is so you have a better idea of what happens and what to watch out for, so you can make better strategic choices about how to work your way through business.
+You know that if you’re in Stage 1, it’s going to be awkward and you’re not going to know everything that you need to do, but now you also know how to keep moving forward in the face of uncertainty and perhaps unfavorable market conditions.

-The world of small and microbusiness is very challenging.
-More and more businesses will be in this realm because things are changing; technology, social expectations, and the demands of life favor small businesses of these types.
-Another reason they will continue to be challenging, though, is because more people will be starting businesses, which makes more competition.
-At the same time, small businesses need to know more to be able to successfully operate them.
+The world of small business and microbusiness is very challenging.
+More and more businesses are entering this realm because things are changing; technology, social expectations, and the demands of life favor small businesses.
+Yet that means there will be more competition.
+Small business owners need to know more in order to be successful in this landscape.

-All this is to say it’s ok if you’re at any stage of this journey.
+Whatever stage of this journey you’re in, that’s okay.
 You know what you need to do to move forward, and you know that you’re not alone.
 Thank you for being in business.

-I expanded on this post in my best-selling book, The Small Business Lifecycle.
-In it, I discuss the steps that need to be taken at each stage in more length.
-Check out the book to learn more about how to transition and thrive in your small and micro-business by clicking here.
+I expand on this post in my best-selling book, The Small Business Life Cycle.
+In it, I discuss the steps that need to be taken at each stage.
+To learn more about how to transition and thrive in your small business or microbusiness, check out the book by clicking here.